Chengetanaim/Chengetanaim/README.md

 - 🔭 I'm a Data Scientist / Web Developer
 - 🌱 I implement machine learning algorithms and perform data anaylysis in Python, R, PowerBI and Excel
 - 👯 I’m also a backend web developer who mostly works in Python's back-end server side frameworks, Django and FastAPI
-- 🤔 Currently learning frontend development
+- ⚡ Currently learning frontend development
-- ⚡ I learn daily

 <!--
 **Chengetanaim/Chengetanaim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.